-14 Decommissioning obligation
+14 Decommissioning obligations

-The Company's estimates of future decommissioning and restoration for reclamation and closure costs for its mines are based on reclamation standards that meet Mexican regulatory requirements.
+The Company's estimates of future decommissioning and restoration for reclamation and closure costs for its mine and exploration and evaluation assets are based on reclamation standards that meet Mexican regulatory requirements.
 Elements of uncertainty in estimating these amounts include potential changes in regulatory requirements, reclamation plans and cost estimates, discount rates and timing of expected expenditures.

-The undiscounted amount of estimated cash flows required to settle the decommissioning and reclamation costs is estimated at 1,381 (2019 - 1,381).
+The undiscounted amount of estimated cash flows required to settle the decommissioning and reclamation costs is estimated at \$2,256 (2020 - \$1,381).
 The key assumptions on which this estimate was based on are:

-(i) Cerro Prieto's expenditure's present value is \$1,351 (2019 - \$1,318), reflecting anticipated cash flows to be incurred over approximately the next 2 years.
-The Company recorded accretion of \$62 (2019 - \$60) included in finance cost (note 20) on the statement of loss and comprehensive income (loss) for the year ended December 31, 2020.
-As at December 31, 2020 the discounted cash flows are calculated using an inflation rate of 3.11% (2019 - 3.72%) and a risk-free rate of 4.20% (2019 - 8.50%).
+- i) Cerro Prieto's expenditure's present value is \$1,478 (2020 \$1,351), reflecting anticipated cash flows to be incurred over approximately the next year.
+The Company recorded accretion of \$14 (2020 \$62) included in finance cost (note 20) on the statement of loss and comprehensive loss for the year ended December 31, 2021.
+As at December 31, 2021 the discounted cash flows are calculated using an inflation rate of 7.36% (2020 3.11%) and a risk-free rate of 8.25% (2020 4.20%). - ii) The Company's exploration and evaluation asset the Puma extension expenditure's present value is \$758 (2020 \$nil), reflecting anticipated cash flows to be incurred over approximately the next year.
+As at December 31, 2021 the discounted cash flows are calculated using an inflation rate of 7.36% (2020 \$.11%) and a risk-free rate of \$.25% (2020 \$.20%).